 All contracts are contingent upon funding and enrollment.
 Every effort will be made to cancel classes for low enrollment before the semester begins.
 If a class is cancelled after the semester begins, contingent faculty will be paid on a pro-rated basis.
+Priority for classes is given to Tenured/Tenure-Track faculty to meet course loads.

-Sample retained term, term, and per-course contracts are included in Appendix G.
+Sample Retained Term, Term, and Per-Course contracts are included in Appendix G.

-Contracts are issued on a rolling basis, but whenever possible, contracts will be issued by May 1st for Retained Term Faculty, June 15th for Term Faculty, and at least two weeks before the semester begins for Per-course Faculty.
-Contracts are issued by the Vice President of Academic Affairs/Provost's office.
+Contracts are issued on a rolling basis, but whenever possible.
+Contracts will be issued by May 1st for Retained Term Faculty, June 15th for Term Faculty, and at least two (2) weeks before the semester begins for Per-Course Faculty.
+Contracts are issued by the Office of the Vice President of Academic Affairs.